These codes specify the standards and conditions that water businesses must comply with when they provide water or wastewater services to customers.

 - our work to adopt national coronavirus support principles

 - our 2020 water price reviews and 2018 water price review

 - our review related to the Royal Commission into Family Violence

 - our work on regulating debt management powers

 - amendments we made as a result of changes to key pieces of water-related legislation.

 You can view all projects related to our customer service codes in our resources tab.

 View information about the water customer code survey on family violence updates.

-Read more about our 2019 water codes review.
+Read more about our current water codes review.

 Service codes for customers of urban and rural water businesses